 Registration is open for ICT 16.
-Note that there are a limited number of registration slots so please register as soon as possible to ensure a spot.
-In addition, accommodations in Providence are limited so early booking is recommended.
+Please note that registration ends July 25th.
+Registration slots and accommodations in Providence are limited so early booking is recommended.

 This conference brings cognitive scientists, psychologists, philosophers, decision-making researchers, and others together every 4 years to discuss the latest research and ideas about how people think.
 This August will be the conference’s first foray outside Europe.
 Please click here or on Schedule from the menu bar for a listing of the complete schedule.
 For more information on conference goals, please click here.

 Brown has a state of the art virtual reality theater called the YURT.
 You can read about it by clicking here.
 If you have an idea or the germ of an idea for how to take advantage of the YURT for either teaching or research and would like a tour, then please email email@example.com with the subject heading “YURT” and a sentence or two about your idea.
 We will arrange such tours during ICT contingent on the number of requests.